Boarders/slick-blog/site/posts/halting2.md

 subst ρ (fix body) = fix (subst (exts ρ) body)
 ```

 This gives parallel substitution across an entire context `Γ`.
-From that
+From this,
  it is easy for us to define ordinary substitution of a single variable
  by defining a context morphism which is the
 identity on $\Gamma$ and returns the term we are substituting for the initial variable: